fadeinflames/notes/source/content/index.md

 ---
-title: My GitHub Pages Notebook!
+title: My notes from obsidian
 ---

-Hello world!

-Write some words here!